thkukuk/hugo-photoswipe5-gallery/README.md

  - Change `.gallery {max-width: 768px;}` if you want a gallery wider than 768px.
  - Change `min-width` in the `@media` styles to change the screen widths at which the layout changes
- - Change `min-width: 9999px` in the last `@media` style to something sensible if you want to use a 4-tile layout
  - If you want more than 4 tiles per row, set `width` = 100% / number of tiles per row
  - `padding-bottom` = `width` gives square tiles.
 Change padding-bottom if you want some other aspect ratio, e.g. `width: 33.3%; padding-bottom: 25%` gives a 4:3 aspect ratio.

 ## Issues

-I've tested this with my [hugo-theme-personal-web](https://github.com/thkukuk/hugo-theme-pesonal-web/) theme.
+I've tested this with my [hugo-personal-home](https://github.com/thkukuk/hugo-pesonal-home/) theme.
 If things don't work properly with other themes, raise an issue on GitHub, or even better fix the issue and submit a pull request :-)

 ## Credits